islewis/ggpt/README.md

 ```bash
 $ go install github.com/islewis/ggpt@latest
 ```
-Thats it!
+That's it!
 To confirm ggpt is downloaded, run `ggpt --help`:
 ```bash
 $ ggpt --help
 ggpt is a CLI tool to interact with OpenAI's GPT language model. ggpt wraps OpenAI's completion feature, via their API, outputting the result directly in the terminal.